Elizabeth Barajas-Román: Chief Executive Officer

 Sarah Christiansen: Program Director

 Sarah Christiansen is a senior program officer leading the Environmental portfolios at Solidago Foundation and its affiliated foundations focused on the nexus of climate, front-line impacted communities and politics.
 She is a Fulbright scholar with an M.S. in Sustainable Development and Conservation Biology working across different continents in community organizing and policy driver committed to more socially just and environmentally sound solutions.
 As an elected school official in the western hills of Massachusetts, she is an advocate of public education, parent of two fabulous kids, 11 chickens, 1 dog and a cabinet of preserves replenished annually.

 Rania Kfuri: Communications and Partnerships Officer

-Rania Kfuri works as the Communications and Partnerships Officer for the Solidago Foundation.
+Rania Kfuri currently works as the Communications and Partnerships Officer for the Solidago Foundation.
 Her role involves supporting the Foundations outreach and communications strategies.
 Rania joined the Solidago Foundation in October 2015 as the Partnerships Coordinator providing administrative support for the Solidago Foundation Program Team, Area of Interest Funds and the human resource department.
-Rania started working with the Solidago Foundation in October 2015.
 She has a professional background in international development with a Master’s Degree in Ethics, Peace & Global Affairs from the American University, Washington D.C.
 Rania is dedicated to social justice and human rights issues.
 She speaks multiple languages and loves to travel with her family.

 Guillermo Quinteros: Program Director